michalpkopec/michalpkopec.github.io/projects/project-2.md

 - Patient information available from the request editor
 - PDF generation of analysis results with a universal template
 - Patient history generation from all analysis reports within a request

+## Solutions for older workstations (Windows XP)

+- The application works with the last version of Mozilla Firefox (52.9.0) available for Windows XP
+- The communication between ePOS matrix printers and the browser is done using the last available version of PHP (5.4) for Windows XP